 Have you have been following our series of tax guides for U.S Citizens and non-resident Canadians?
 Then you may already know how complicated things can get when it comes to selling real estate as a non-resident.
 But there are matters that you should be aware of even if you’re not selling but holding real estate in that country.

 A 25% non-resident withholding tax Canada is also due on the gross rents you receive from the property.
-So make sure you remit this tax to the CRA 15 days before you receive the rent.
+So make sure you remit this tax to the CRA 15 days after you receive the rent.

 Annual CRA Filings